benjaminion/LLL_docs/lll_abi.rst

 -------------

-Data that is variable in length and could exceed the bounds of a 32-byte word are treated as dynamic types.
+Data that is variable in length and could exceed the bounds of a 32-byte word is treated as a dynamic type.

 Within the argument list part of the data, a dynamic type is represented by a 32 byte pointer to where the actual data is stored, which will be after the end